 Tips for getting discounts on airfare

 Before you can start on any trip of a lifetime, you have to get there first.
 While this may include an epic road trip (which is a great way to save money), you may also fly there.
-One of the best travel hacks to come in under your budget is to scout for error fares or a glitch fares.
+One of the best travel hacks to come in under your budget is to scout for error fares or glitch fares.
 You can get a great deal on a plane ticket thanks to these short-term errors in pricing.

 These super low airfares usually only last for a few hours.
-Typically word gets out quickly and the airlines realize they’ve made a mistake and correct it.
+Typically, word gets out quickly and the airlines realize they’ve made a mistake and correct it.
 If you sign up for alerts and can snatch up one of these special fares, it could save you thousands of dollars.
 There are entire websites dedicated to finding these mistake fares.
 Airfare Watchdog, Secret Flying, The Flight Deal, and Scott’s Cheap Flights for Mistake Fares are just a few.

-Look for them on sites like Skyscanner, which also allow you to set up alerts for drops in prices.
+Look for them on sites like Skyscanner, which also allows you to set up alerts for drops in prices.
 This and other search portals like Expedia, Momondo, Kayak, and Mobissimo also feature last-minute deals and packages.

 Sometimes the flights are in the very near future, so have your packing list and suitcase ready.

-The first and most obvious choice is to stay with friends. if you know someone living in a place you've always wanted to visit, why not go spend some time with them?
+The first and most obvious choice is to stay with friends.
+If you know someone living in a place you've always wanted to visit, why not go spend some time with them?
 See if they have a spare room, an extra bed, or even a couch that you can crash on.
 Bonus points if they live in a place with nice weather or they speak your native language.
 There are also couchsurfing websites where people offer up their homes and sofas.
 This is a great way to make new friends.

 A similar option is to do a home exchange, also known as a house swap.
 Many people who know how to travel the world cheap use platforms like LoveHomeSwap, HomeLink, HomeExchange, and Intervac to find their temporary digs.
 Most exchanges last from one to four weeks, so they are preferable for travelers who plan on staying a while.